 Common Flooring Failure Modes

 The real failures often begin before the flooring is even installed.
-In many cases, failures are not caused by the material itself but by issues caused by poor subfloor preparation, which create uneven stress across the entire floor system.
+In many cases, failures are not caused by the material itself but by poor subfloor preparation, which creates uneven stress across the entire floor system.

 Ignoring humidity levels and seasonal expansion leads to long-term instability.